 This is the perfect place for a single or couple who want to spend most of their time outdoors and enjoying the incredible food scene in Sayulita.

 It’s in the southern end of Sayulita close to all of the bars and restaurants and only a few blocks away from the beach.
-It’s a super affordable $30 per night as well, so you can’t go wrong!
+It’s a quite affordable for Sayulita at only $50 per night as well, so you can’t go wrong!